brettin/candle_tutorials/Topics/3_uncertianty_quantification/README.txt

 # library.

 # Make sure that Benchmarks/common is set (outside of CANDLE).
 Make sure
 # that the data is available.
-Make sure that the path to the data is fully
-# specified.

 # We will setup a clean CANDLE environment by cloning the Supervisor and
 # Benchmarks repositories.